syamfarh/tp/docs/UserGuide.md

 If a required parameter is missing (e.g., NAME, EMAIL)

-* Error message shown to the user:
+* You should see this message:

   ```
   Invalid command format! add: Adds a person to the address book.
 Parameters: n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]...
 Example: add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney